zkluuke/Inspiron-3481-OpenCore-EFI/README.md

 <br>

 - Bluetooth doesn't work on macOS Ventura and Sonoma
-- Wake from sleep just works sometimes and doesn't work on HDMI at all
+- Wake from sleep only works sometimes and doesn't work on HDMI at all

 </details>

 > ### Notes
 **Don't forget to generate your own SMBIOS using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)!**

-HDMI and GPU operating as normal - HDMI is working and GPU has acceleration.
+HDMI and GPU as normal - HDMI is working and GPU has acceleration.

 USB ports are already mapped, if it doesn't work as expected, map it yourself [using this app](https://github.com/USBToolBox/tool) and change the "UTBMap.kext" kext.